shimizukawa/sphinxcontrib-docxbuilder/src/README.txt

     * image and figure directive output
     * bullet-list and numbered-list output
     * table output (restrictive)
+* You can use dotx/docx file for style template.

 Currently, many directives and indented block are not work correctly, yet.